What’s at stake: US Supreme Court 2023-2024 Term

 Jatonya Muldrow, a sergeant in the St. Louis Police Department, sued her employer alleging sex discrimination because she was involuntarily transferred from the Intelligence Division to a patrol position.
 She contends that she was transferred because her supervisor wanted to hire a man for her job.
 The Eighth Circuit ruled against her because her transfer had not resulted in a significant employment disadvantage.
 Sergeant Muldrow appealed to the Supreme Court which asked the Biden Administration for their opinion.
 The Solicitor General responded that the Eighth Circuit ruling had no foundation in Title VII of the Civil Rights Act, the part of the law that protects against employment discrimination.
 The Supreme Court agreed to hear the case and decide whether Title VII bars discrimination in transfers if a court has not decided separately that the transfer caused a significant disadvantage to the employee.

 Why We’re Watching: NCJW opposes sex discrimination in employment as well as other spheres and supports Title VII of the 1964 Civil Rights Act’s protections against discrimination.
-We believe that additional hurdles that are not in the law diminishes that protection.
+We believe that additional hurdles that are not in the law diminish that protection.

 Economic Justice